dorkamotorka/ebpf-labs/labs/misc-course/user-space-event-delivery-2197d020/index.md

 Regardless of the use case, all such eBPF applications share a common mechanism: a buffer that allows kernel space programs to send kernel events data to user space program(s).

 There are two primary mechanisms for this:
-- **Perf buffer** which allows kernel programs to push kernel events into a per-CPU buffer that user space can poll and read.
+- **Perf buffer** (introduced in v4.3), allows kernel programs to push kernel events into a per-CPU buffer that user space can poll and read.
-- **Ring buffer** which allows kernel programs to push kernel events into a single circular buffer that is shared among all the CPUs.
+- **Ring buffer** (introduced in v5.8), allows kernel programs to push kernel events into a single circular buffer that is shared among all the CPUs.

 The Ring Buffer is the successor to the perf buffer that supports reserve/submit API, preserves event ordering and better signalling of data availability when a sample is submitted.